trungpy/thesis_jetson/README.md

 ---

 **Note**: This system is designed for research and educational purposes.
 Always test thoroughly before deploying in real-world autonomous driving applications.
+The system includes advanced safety features but should not be used as the sole control system for actual vehicles without proper validation and certification.